NolanMascrier/Gameuh.py/README.md

 * ~~After dragging a spell to a spellslot, it cannot be removed (it can be overwritten though) until the page is reloaded~~ FIXED
 * Random SEGFAULT when launching a level (Origin of the error unknown, reoccurs randomly)
 * ~~The same item is sometimes added multiple time to the inventory~~ FIXED
+* ~~Items put in the OFFHAND slot will not take effect and crash the game when removed~~ FIXED

 # Launching the game
 You can clone the repo and compile it yourself, either by compiling and launching the launcher in `wrapper/`, or simply calling python from your own system or a virtual env.